 1975 - We won 3-1 at Real Sociedad in our UEFA Cup Second Round first leg encounter, with Steve Heighway, Ian Callaghan and Phil Thompson all on the scoresheet.
 This was an especially notable result as the Spanish outfit had been unbeaten at home in the League for the previous two years.
 Future Assistant Manager Pako Ayestarán attended this game with his mum, at the age of twelve.

 1980 - Terry McDermott netted the only goal of the game inside five minutes at Alex Ferguson’s Aberdeen in our European Cup tie at the same stage.

 2014 – We lost 3-0 to Real Madrid in our UEFA Champions League group game, our biggest ever home defeat in Europe.
-Cristiano Ronaldo struck before Karim Benzema bagged a brace, with all the goals coming before the break.
+Cristiano Ronaldo struck before Karim Benzema bagged a brace, the first of his four past us to date, with all the goals coming before the break.

 Derby spoils shared

 1977 - Everton held us to a goalless draw at Anfield.

 1988 - David Burrows made his reds bow in our goalless draw with Coventry City.

 1994 - Forward Lee Jones made his League debut as a substitute in our 3-0 defeat of Wimbledon.
 He never made a first-team start, leaving for Tranmere Rovers in May 1997.
 Steve McManaman, Robbie Fowler and John Barnes struck that day.

 1932 - Full-back Tommy Lucas played his 366th and final reds game as we lost 3-2 to Arsenal in a top-flight fixture at Anfield.
 Dave Wright and Gordon Hodgson were on target for the reds, with Cliff Bastin bagging two of his four goals past us and Tim Coleman netting one of his nine strikes against the reds.